Henryrjh/UA-SISM/README.md

 # UA-SISM
-This is the official code for UA-SISM.
+This is the official code for UA-SISM (https://ieeexplore.ieee.org/document/11494089).

 # Installation